Our God, Our Communities, Our World

 Connecting With Each Other

 Oftentimes, you will hear members of St. Michael’s referring to our community as a parish family.
 In fact, one of the most popular monthly activities is our Family Dinner nights.
 We also have small groups that meet informally, such as the Men of St. Mike’s; Motherhood of Grace; Parents of Adolescents Support Group; Young Adult Group; Knitting Group; Family Camp and Hiking outings.
-Supportive and caring small groups in a large Church setting.
+Supportive and caring small groups in a large Church setting enable us to minister to each other.

 Connecting to Our Community

 We are a faith community that supports each other and our community in multiple ways.
-Whether it is helping the jobless through CareerSearchers; our parish & neighborhood children with Monday evening Homework Help; or providing food and meals to those who struggle with food insecurity, service to others is part of our Core Values.
+Whether it is helping the jobless through CareerSearchers; mentornig our parish and neighborhood children on Monday evenings during Homework Help; or providing food and meals to those who struggle with food insecurity, service to others is part of our Core Values.

 The Saturday Kitchen has served the poor and homeless since 1983.
 This feeding program serves a healthy and satisfying meal every Saturday morning at 10:00 am.
 Those who minister at the Saturday Kitchen serve over 200 people between 10:00 and 11:00 am.
 We ask that younger volunteers be at least of high school age.
 If you would like to volunteer, please contact the church office at (212) 222-2700.